 3) If however there is generally no Sugar push, or Whip or Lindy Circle and usually Caucasian, then it is probably East Coast Swing (standard movie choreographers/ stock dancers).

-Another form of swing that was extremely popular among white America about the same time was the Carolina Shag.
+Another form of swing that was extremely popular among white America about the same time in the 1930's was the Carolina Shag.

 As time progressed on, many factors would come into play to change the look and feel of the original Lindy.
 Music being the main factor of change as it seemed every ten years the music changed. ie: Ragtime to Jazz to Big Band to Big Band Swing to Rock and Roll to Bop to Motown to Soul to Funk etcetera and many secondary styles of music